 - Food Availability, made up of factors like Production, Imports, Stockpiles;

 - Food Access (Physical), made up of factors like Access to markets, logistics & Infrastructure; trade (Supply chains) , Storage & processing facilities;

 - Food Access (Economic), made up of factors like Safety nets, Food pricing, GDP per capita; and

-- Food Utilization, made up of factors like Nutrition & Health, Food Safety, Sanitation & Hygiene.
+- Food Utilisation, made up of factors like Nutrition & Health, Food Safety, Sanitation & Hygiene.

-Each food security dimension may be disrupted by factors, leading the insecurity in the near term or mid to long term (Figures).
+Each food security dimension may be disrupted by factors, leading the insecurity in the near term or mid- to long-term.

 What we offer

 ABB has expertise to tackle issues in each of the dimensions singly or in toto.